 The Masters Series of articles is provided as an information service only, and the information is subject to change without notice.
-The information is believed to be accurate at the time of writing but CIBC does not represent or guarantee accuracy, completeness or suitability.
-The opinions expressed therein do not necessarily represent the views of CIBC.
+The information is believed to be accurate at the time of writing, but CIBC does not represent or guarantee accuracy, completeness or suitability.
+The opinions expressed herein do not necessarily represent the views of CIBC.
 Please consult your own professional advisors for further advice concerning your particular situation.
-CIBC Private Wealth Management consists of services provided by CIBC and its subsidiaries.
-"CIBC For what matters." is a trade-mark of CIBC.